Georgios Tombras: Biography

 During the Balkan Wars (1912–1913) he operated for a year in Western Macedonia as the lieutenant of Georgios Katechakis, taking part in one of the so-called First Battle of Nicopolis (known by its ancient name) in the area of Preveza in Epirus.
-The main action occurred October 19, 1912, after Greek troops began marshalling on the 16th, prefatory to Greece's declaration of war on the 17th.
+The main action occurred on 19 October 1912, after Greek troops began marshalling on the 16th, prefatory to Greece's declaration of war on the 17th.
 Tombras as a lieutenant led the centre of the Greek line in support of Captain Katechakis and 2nd Lieutenant Zoudianos who advanced in a pincer movement backed by a number of Greek volunteer corps under various leaders while, counter-battery fire under a Lieutenant Khavikis suppressed the Turkish artillery, much of which was later captured, along with other equipment The main battle lasted ten hours.

 In November 1912, one Georgios Tombras alias "Polyhniatis" joined others in sending a letter detailing the state of Turkish defences at Moudros that led to the Hellenic Navy taking part in the Liberation of Lemnos (the annexation of the Greek-speaking island by the Kingdom of Greece) under Pavlos Kountouriotis.
 It is not clear whether this Georgios Tombras was the same person as the makedonomahos fighter, whether he was a spy for the Greek military, or what other role, if any, he played in the subsequent fighting.